galaxyproject/galaxy_mentor_network/Mentorship Guidelines.md

 Here's what you need to kick off:

--Review mentees’ applications and select GMentee(s).
+- Review mentees’ applications and select GMentee(s).

--Join the matrix chat with your GMentee(s)
+- Join the matrix chat with your GMentee(s)

--Introduce yourself and discuss an intended project of your GMentee(s)(if they don't have a project in mind, you can suggest a number of very helpful projects tailored to suit their skill set and goals).
+- Introduce yourself and discuss an intended project of your GMentee(s)(if they don't have a project in mind, you can suggest a number of very helpful projects tailored to suit their skill set and goals).

--Set up meeting times and a calendar with your GMentee(s).
+- Set up meeting times and a calendar with your GMentee(s).

--Join the introductory call with your Network Manager and Mentee(s)
+- Join the introductory call with your Network Manager and Mentee(s)

 *Voila!
 You're set!*